 Mr. Vassall was favored with a wonderful memory, and it was deemed a privilege with many persons, from different walks in life, to avail themselves of his conversational reminiscences of Boston and vicinity, in the olden time.

-Darby was not the only member of the family to leave a mark on the community.
+Darby Vassall was not the only member of the family to leave a mark on the community.
 In 1816, Tony and Cuba Vassall’s daughter Catherine and her husband Adam Lewis purchased a triangular lot in Cambridge on the corner of Garden Street and Concord Street near the Cambridge Common.
-This family formed the nucleus of a small black community in Cambridge known as “Lewisville” after the many Lewis family members who lived there or had ties there.
+This family formed the nucleus of a burgeoning Black community in Cambridge known as “Lewisville” after the many Lewis family members who lived there or had ties there.
 They lived in an area loosely bounded by Shepard Street and Follen Street (north to south) and Garden Street to Massachusetts Avenue (west to east).

 Batchelder, Samuel Francis.
 Notes on Colonel Henry Vassall (1721–1769), His Wife Penelope Royall, His House at Cambridge, and His Slaves Tony & Darby.
 Cambridge, Mass.: 1917.